 ￭ If your household relies on two Social Security checks, when the first one of you dies, the survivor will continue receiving the larger of the two checks, and the smaller payment goes away.
 You can plan to compensate for this income reduction with investments, annuities, or life insurance.

 ￭ Social Security planning has long-term care implications.
 Social Security is the base income used to pay the long-term care bill, and any remaining balance must be made up from other income if you are paying the bill yourself.

 ￭ Cardinal can prepare a complimentary Social Security timing report for you – just fill out the form below!

 Want to learn more about your Social Security Benefits?
-The two documents below, from the Social Security Administration, present information on how you earn coverage, how to apply, how benefits are figured, and how to decide when to retire
+The document below, from the Social Security Administration, presents information on how you earn coverage, how to apply, how benefits are figured, and how to decide when to retire